Sikeston church continues longtime tradition of feeding Cotton Carniva...

 Kenny Bender, CEO/president of Tinsley’s Amusements, said the Sikeston meal couldn’t come at a better time.

-“This (Sikeston Cotton Carnival) is our last fair for the season, Bender said.
+“This (Sikeston Cotton Carnival) is our last fair for the season,” Bender said.
 “You look forward to this (meal) every year.
 I enjoy playing basketball.”

 Bender said Tinsley’s books about 20 carnivals in a season that begins in April with the Dogwood-Azalea Festival in Charleston and ends with the Cotton Carnival in Sikeston, which ended Saturday, Sept.
 28.